jpaulin/hexmesh/README.md

 ## The Garage - Beginning of the game
 You start from humble beginnings with a little bit of land, coming right from your distant (and past) relatives.
-With the booming 1920s and electricity starting to serve in all kinds of
+With the booming 1920s and electricity starting to serve invariably throughout everyday life: lights, in vehicles, industrial engines, home appliances, etc.

 ## Main functions in the game